GM, Honda team up to produce self-driving vehicles

 In May, the Japanese tech firm investment firm SoftBank announced it was taking a 20 percent stake in Cruise for $2.25 billion.
 GM had said it planned to use the cash infusion to roll out a robotaxi service in at least one major city starting next year.
 SoftBank also owns big stakes in Uber as well as in India's Ola ride service and Didi Chuxing, China's top ride-hailing firm.

-GM has been widely viewed as being in second place in the autonomous vehicle race, with Google's Waymo on top.
-Waymo said in May that it would buy up to 62,000 more minivans from Fiat Chrysler to expand its ride-hailing venture.
-Waymo and Fiat Chrysler also said that they were discussing the use of Waymo technology in Fiat-Chrysler self-driving vehicles that would be sold to the public.

-Shares of Detroit-based GM surged more than 5 percent before the opening bell, while Honda's stock fell more than 2 percent.
+Shares of Detroit-based GM were up 1 percent in midday trading, while Honda's stock was down 1 percent.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.